crazychenz/vinnie.work/website/blog/2022-12-16-nginx-package-caching.md

 Note: I'm currently using the HTTPS enabled `https://mirror.pulsant.com/` mirror which has a URI prefix `/sites/ubuntu-archive/`.
 The following is one method for configuring a Dockerfile to prioritize the cache service over the upstream service.
 In this example, we _prepend_ our `deb` entries before the upstream ones so that if we already have the package or lose internet we get the local cached version BUT if there are newer updates in the upstream servers, we'll get the package from upstream until our own metadata is upgraded (~ 1-7 days, depending on your nginx preferences).
 You can always opt to omit the `cat` command below and rely solely on the caching service.

-(I do believe this is a much cleaner and smart way to do this, but I haven't gotten that far yet.)
+(I do believe there is a much cleaner and smart way to do this, but I haven't gotten that far yet.)

 ```Dockerfile
 RUN echo '\n\